CoderRahu1/ABAP_BY_CURIOUSENGINEER/README.md

 8. BDC PROGRAM.

-Follow me for for programs and tips:
+😎Follow me for for programs and tips:
 [LinkedIn](https://www.linkedin.com/in/rahulpillai200010)